 For these reasons, anyone who is purchasing a new home should also have a life insurance policy to help protect their family’s financial well-being.

-The policy should last the same duration of the mortgage or at least until the outstanding balance is substantially reduced.
-This leads to a term life insurance policy which provides coverage for a set amount of time (term).
+The policy should last the same duration as the mortgage or at least until the outstanding balance is substantially reduced.
+This leads to a term life insurance policy that provides coverage for a set amount of time (term).
 Whole life policies are unnecessary in these situations because unending coverage and retirement investments aren’t needed, especially since these policies tend to be more expensive than term policies.